Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 ‘Capitan’ Southwestern Fritillary male (Argynnis nausicaa capitanensis) near Cloudcroft, Sacramento Mountains, Otero Co., NM; July 2, 2010 (photo by Steve Cary).

 The Sangre de Cristo Mountains (counties: Co,Mo,RA,SM,SF,Ta) have subspecies Argynnis nausicaa electa W. H. Edwards 1878.
-For many years, the Jemez and Tusas Mountains (counties: LA,RA,Sv) were considered to have their own subspecies, Argynnis nausicaa nikias (Ehrmann 1917) was described from Jemez Springs (Sv) based on specimens collected by John Woodgate in the Jemez Mountains.
+For many years, the Jemez and Tusas Mountains (counties: LA,RA,Sv) were considered to have their own subspecies: Argynnis nausicaa nikias (Ehrmann 1917).
+This form was described from Jemez Springs (Sv) based on specimens collected by John Woodgate in the Jemez Mountains.
 Nowadays, Southwestern Fritillaries observed in the Jemez and Tusas Mountains are generally lumped with electa.
-Its ventral hindwing white spots are almost always silvered, but an occasional individual with unsilvered white spots has turned up near Raton.
 Our records span June 5 to September 10.
-Adults have grey-blue eyes.
+Adults have grey-blue eyes which is a bit of a head-scratcher.

 Male ‘Electa’ Southwestern Fritillary (Argynnis nausicaa electa) Latir Peaks, Taos Co., NM; July 11, 2010 (photo by Steve Cary).